Tips For Boosting Energy During the Summer

 - Take your B’s!

 B vitamins are involved in energy production.
-Field of Greens Powder includes the power of B vitamins from green leafy plant based sources such as kale, spinach, broccoli, parsley, wheat grass and collard powders, to help naturally detox the body.
+Phresh Greens includes the power of B vitamins from green leafy plant based sources such as kale, spinach, parsley, wheat grass and collard powders, to help naturally detox the body.